lakshmantgld/mongoDB-Atlas/README.md

 This user is different from the above cluster user.
 The **fundamental unit** in Atlas is the **mongoDB cluster**.
 Each project can contain multiple clusters.
 You can add users to your project with various privileges like `Admin` or `Read-Only`.
 As perviously said, the best practice is  **grant least privilege** required for the given user.

 - ##### Encryption at Rest
 Atlas clusters are deployed in the AWS`s EC2 instances.
 These instance use [EBS](https://aws.amazon.com/ebs/) for their storage.
 [KMS](https://aws.amazon.com/kms/) is another AWS service which uses Envelope Encryption techniques to protect your data in the AWS services.
 [EBS uses KMS for providing Encryption at rest](http://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html) which is leveraged by Atlas.
 The Encryption/Decryption is transparent, i.e the cryptographic process is not know to the user accessing the data from EBS.
-But **Beware**, this will introduce a latency in the reads/writes to the storage.
+But **Beware**, this will introduce a **latency** in the reads/writes to the storage.

 You can encrypt data at rest by using the above option.
 This option can be selected during the cluster creation process.
-The best practice is to select the option only.
-If you have any **SLA(service level agreement)** or **compliance** for data encrypt as this will introduce some latency, which affects the user experience.
+The best practice is to select the option only if you have any **SLA(service level agreement)** or **compliance** for encryption as this will introduce some latency, which affects the user experience.

 - ##### Encryption in Flight
-By default, SSL connection is used between your connection & the Atlas cluster.
+By default, **SSL connection** is used *between your connection & the Atlas cluster*.
 So, Encryption is made on fly, which neglects the data tampering.
 SSL connection is used even when you query your atlas backup.

 ### Monitoring Metrics